dark-token/dual_dgx_spark_setup/README.md

 with no monitor, keyboard, or Ethernet cable.
 The pitfalls section is the part I wish had existed before I started.

+Make sure the AI that's helping you always mentions which node it's referring to CLEARLY!

 > Hardware: 2× DGX Spark (128 GB unified memory each, 4 TB NVMe, ConnectX-7 2×QSFP 200GbE)
 > connected with one QSFP56 passive DAC cable, port 0 ↔ port 0.
 DGX OS 7.x (Ubuntu 24, aarch64).